dade92/spring-example2/README.md

 ### Raspberry PI

 This application was successfully deployed in a Raspberry PI 4 Model B, with the only fix that mongo db must be version 4.4.18 or earlier, for some incompatibilities between latest mongo db versions and ARM architecture.
 To run on Raspberry, just enter the deploy folder and run the `./run.sh` script.
 Everything should run smoothly.

 ## Local testing

 If you want to test the app locally, first run the script `./run-local-environment.sh`.
-This starts a mongodb instance and a mongo express interface reachable at `localhost:8081`.
+This starts a mongodb instance reachable at `localhost:27017`.
 Then run the application.